danaikorre/dsmanufacturing.github.io/index.md

 ## Course Delivery Information
-* Start Date: __00 Month 2022__
+* Start Date: __04 February 2022__
-* Course Duration: __10 weeks__, complementing self-directed online learning with one hands-on session per week via a virtual classroom, in addition to a Q&amp;A session to discuss recorded lectures and corresponding quizzes
+* Course Duration: __10 weeks__, complementing self-directed online and on site learning with one hands-on session per week via a virtual classroom, in addition to a Q&amp;A session to discuss lectures and corresponding exercizes
-* Total Hours: __50-100hrs__ (Lecture Hours 10; Workshop tutorial Hours 20; Independent Study Hours 30-70)
+* Total Hours: __50-100hrs__ (Lecture Hours 9; Workshop tutorial Hours 18; Independent Study Hours 30-73)
-* Hourly investment: __5-10hrs__, including video lectures, reading, Q&As, project work.
+* Weekly investment: __5-10hrs__, including lectures, workshop tutorials, reading, Q&As, project work.
 * Method of Assessment: __Coursework 100%__, including submission of your final project.
-* The course does not award grades, but is assessed as PASS/FAIL.
-You will however receive one-on-one and detailed written feedback on your project.
+* Assessment information: Written Exam 0%, Coursework 100%, Practical Exam 0%.
+You will receive one-on-one and detailed written feedback on your project.